Adelaide City Beaches

 Catch the tram from the city to historic Glenelg, which is our major tourist beach.
 It's just 12 kilometres from the city centre.

-Browse the shops, cafés, restaurants and bars on Jetty Road and at Holdfast Marina.
+Browse the shops, cafés, restaurants and bars on Jetty Road and at Holdfast Shores Marina.
 Mosey through Moseley Square and along the jetty.
-Picnic on the grass under the pine trees.
+Picnic under the pine trees.
 Discover why Glenelg is Adelaide’s most popular beachside town.

 Along the esplanade